splunk/splunk-connect-for-syslog/docs/destinations.md

 | SC4S_DEST_SYSLOG_&lt;ID&gt;_TRANSPORT | tcp,udp,tls.
 The default value is tcp. |  |
 | SC4S_DEST_SYSLOG_&lt;ID&gt;_MODE | string | "GLOBAL" or "SELECT". |

-### Example: send RFC5424 with frames
+### Send RFC5424 with frames

-In the provided example SC4S will send Cisco ASA events as RFC5424 syslog to a third party system.
+In this example, SC4S will send Cisco ASA events as RFC5424 syslog to a third party system.
 The destination name is taken from the environment variable, each destination must have a unique name regardless of type.
 This value should be short and meaningful.

 ```bash